"Do you genuinely not know who The Beatles are?"

 Newcomer Himesh Patel proves to be a delightfully compelling lead with a balanced singing voice to hold our attention while acknowledging his limitations as a performer as expressed within the film's unnecessarily layered plot.
 It's an earnest, sincere performance with just enough charisma to carry the film while still grounding his everyman character.

 Patel plays aspiring singer Jack whose dream of music stardom quickly fades.
-Through an unexplained worldwide blackout, The Beatles entire musical existence (among other historical elements) is completely wiped out and no one remembers but Jack.
+Through an unexplained worldwide blackout, The Beatles' entire musical existence (among other historical elements) is completely wiped out and no one remembers but Jack.
 He quickly takes advantage by repurposing the Fab Four's discography for his own purposes.

 It's a killer premise that uses various Beatles songs to tell a very fun story.
-However, midway through, Yesterday suddenly becomes a conventional rom-com in the mold of Curtis' famous works.
+However, midway through, Yesterday suddenly becomes a conventional rom-com in the mould of Curtis' famous works.
 The stunning Lily James absolutely proves she's a star, if she hadn't already, in a thankless role had it been played by anyone with less talent or screen presence.

 James' Ellie is Jack's lifelong best friend, only supporter, and de facto manager.
 Their sweet relationship is endearing but feels very forced and archetypical of the long-suffering, pining lost love interest character.
 It's a bit of a stretch that leads us away from the crazy plot before quickly barrelling to a very emotionally pleasing but highly unsatisfying narrative conclusion.